gymreklab/cse185-spring18-week5/labreport/CSE185_Week5_LabReport.md

 Break your methods section into subheadings for each of the following topics, with 1 paragraph for each:

 ### Dataset description (0.5 pts)
 * Describe our GWAS cohort.
 How many samples were collected?
 How many have blue vs. brown eyes?
-How many markers were genotyped?
+How many SNPs were genotyped?
+* Describe the cohort used for eye color prediction.
+How many samples were included?
+How many SNPs did we look at?

 ### GWAS (1 pt)
 * Describe how you used plink (and which version) to perform the GWAS.
 How did you control for population structure?
 * How did you "clump" variants into independent signals?
 Describe the parameters you used for plink.

+### Eye color prediction (0.5 pt)

 ## Results (2 pts total)